kiwicom/margarita/README.md

 - `yarn test-ci` to ensure your code should pass the Continuous Integration (CI) tests;
 - `yarn relay` to get the latest schema of the [graphql server](packages/graphql) and compile your queries and fragments to generate Flow types, among other things;
-- `yarn landing-page` to run the landing page of the app;
+- `yarn landing-page` to run the landing page of the app.
-- `storybook:web` to run the web Storybook for our components in `packages/components`;
-- `storybook:mobile` to run the mobile Storybook for our components in `packages/components`.

 ### Initial Configuration